UKIaw5/frp-app/README.md

 # frp-app
 =======
-# Freestyle Rap Practice App
+# Freestyle rap Practice Application

 This application helps users practice freestyle rapping.
 Below is an outline of the project: